 All derivatives are held at fair value in the balance sheet within 'Derivative financial assets' or 'Derivative financial liabilities'.
-A derivative cannot be measured reliably where the range of reasonable fair value estimates is significant and the probabilities of various estimates cannot be reasonably assessed.

 In order to hedge its exposure to foreign exchange and interest rate risk, the Company enters into forward and swap contracts.